By: Marilyn L. Davis

 - Are you qualified and knowledgeable about the subject?
 Yes.
 Just this one piece of information can cut, dispel, or regulate the fear.

 - Have you done enough preparation for the presentation, including telling a credible and exciting story?
 Yes.
 Give yourself credit for being ready.

 Don’t Judge Your Negative Emotions

 Sometimes people trap themselves as they are isolating their particular emotions because they decide that their reasons for their fears are senseless, meaningless, or foolish.
-Others become concerned about the value of their fears as it relates to others.
+Others become concerned about the value of their worries as it relates to others.

 Do not do that to yourself.

 When you are isolating your fears; they are yours.
-Do not let others decide if fear is authentic or not, so do not edit or minimize them; if you have a fear, look at it and determine if it is legitimate.
+Do not let others decide if your fear is authentic or not, so do not edit or minimize them; if you have a concern, look at it and determine if it is legitimate.

 Responding Not Reacting

 You are now beginning to be proactive in your approach to dealing with your negative emotions and the underlying fears.
 Initially, you want to create a table similar to mine to help you test how your negative feelings might influence your life.
 This table will help you see if there are patterns in your negative emotions and their fears.

-It can help you find the predictable stresses, either situations or people and you can plan to respond to these situations, persons or feelings in a more positive way and not reacting to situations or people.
+It can help you find predictable stresses, either situations or people.
+When you know a reaction is predictable, you can plan to respond to these situations, persons or feelings in a more positive way.

-Because relapse is so complicated and stressful, finding alternative solutions for dealing with your fears will not only help your recovery but your overall mental health as well.
+Because relapse is so complicated and stressful, finding alternative solutions for dealing with your fears may prevent a relapse.

 Daily Negative Emotions and Fear List